TongmengXie/Encode_AI/README.md

    - You'll return to the home page with a "Calculate Travel Match" button

 ## Troubleshooting

+### Network and CORS Issues

+If you encounter errors related to NetworkError or CORS:

+1. **Check the browser console** for detailed error messages
+2. **Verify API URLs**: Ensure the frontend is correctly connecting to the backend
+3. **CORS Configuration**: The backend has built-in CORS support but may need adjustments for custom domains
+4. **Test Connection**: Use the `/api/health` or `/api/cors-test` endpoints to diagnose connection issues

+### Blog Generation Issues

+If blog generation fails:

+1. **Check API keys**: Both OpenAI and Gemini keys should be valid
+2. **Verify module imports**: Ensure blog_generator.py is accessible to the backend
+3. **Check file permissions**: The output directory needs write permissions
+4. **Examine server logs**: Detailed error information is logged on the server side
+5. **Network connectivity**: Ensure the frontend can reach the backend API

 ### Node.js and npm Issues